dcraderdev/AirBnB/oldREADME.md

     {
       "message": "Validation Error",
       "statusCode": 400,
-      "errors": {
+      "errors": [
-        "address": "Street address is required",
+        "Street address is required",
-        "city": "City is required",
+        "City is required",
-        "state": "State is required",
+        "State is required",
-        "country": "Country is required",
+        "Country is required",
-        "lat": "Latitude is not valid",
+        "Latitude is not valid",
-        "lng": "Longitude is not valid",
+        "Longitude is not valid",
-        "name": "Name must be less than 50 characters", "description": "Description is required",
+        "Name must be less than 50 characters", "Description is required",
-        "price": "Price per day is required"
+        "Price per day is required"
-      }
+      ]
     }
     ```